Here's the story of the trip I told you about.

 "It's just a mistake.
 I'll be there about noon."
 I said.

 When I got to Austin it was just past noon and I was hungry.
 As I drove to the company plant I was looking for a fast food restaurant.
 I soon saw a Burger King in front of me and went in and got a hamburger and chocolate shake to go.
-I got back in the car and put the key in the ignition, but it wouldn't turn.
+I returned to the car, unlocked it, got back in and put the key in the ignition, but it wouldn't turn.
 I wiggled the steering wheel and the shift lever but the key still would not turn.
 I took the key out and put it back in again.
 I wiggled everything again, but no luck.
 I couldn't start the car.

-I had once driven a university car that wouldn't start unless my seatbelt was fastened.
-I didn't know a lot about American cars, particularly new ones, and it occurred to me that there might be something I didn't know about starting the car.
+I had once driven a car that belonged to my university on some university business.
+That car wouldn't start unless my seatbelt was fastened.
+I didn't know a lot about American cars, particularly new ones, and it occurred to me that there might be something I didn't know about starting this rental car.
 I took my rental car papers and went back into the Burger King to the pay phone.
 I called an 800 number listed there but there was no answer.
 There was another number in Minnesota, but that was no longer in service a recording told me.
 I tried the 800 number again, but it was still busy.
 So I called back to the Computer Science Center computer room.
 Almost everyone was at lunch, but one fellow was there and answered the phone.
 I described my problem and what I'd done and asked if he had any ideas.
 He said he didn't.
 I thanked him and hung up.

-There were a couple of men and a little boy eating lunch in a booth next to the phone.
-After I hung up, one of the men said, "Having trouble with your car?"
+There were a couple of men and a little boy eating lunch in a booth next to the pay phone.
+After I hung up, one of the men said to me, "Having trouble with your car?"

 "Yes, I can't get the key to turn in the ignition."
 I said.